warenbe/WebSocketListener/README.md

 What's new in v4 (this fork)
 =================
-This is a fork from the [project](https://github.com/vtortola/WebSocketListener) that adds new functionality and fixes errors.
+This is a fork from [project](https://github.com/vtortola/WebSocketListener).
+There is some new features and bug fixes.

 Major Features:
 - WebSocketClient